Why Stock Photos?

 This is an Infrared-Modified Camera.
 It does not take regular images.

 What’s the difference between 715nm and 830nm conversions?
 Not a whole lot.
-The 715 conversion lets in red visible light, the 830nm conversion doesn’t so there are a few differences:
+The 715nm conversion lets in red visible light, the 830nm conversion doesn’t.

-Exposure time on an 830nm conversion will be about twice as long the 715 conversion (both cameras autoexpose accurately, though).
-This can be the difference between ‘need a tripod’ and ’don’t need a tripod’.
+1) Exposure time on an 830nm conversion will be about twice as long the 715nm conversion (both cameras auto-expose accurately, though).
+This can be the difference between "need a tripod" and "don’t need a tripod."

-You can get images with a 730nm in artificial light, but indoors (especially with fluorescent light) there’s not enough IR floating around to really get a picture with the 830nm conversion, but you still can get an image with a 715nm conversion.
+4) Indoors (especially with fluorescent light), there’s not enough IR floating around to really get a picture with the 830nm conversion, but you still can get an image with a 715nm conversion.

-Truth is, unless you are waaayyyyy into this, it doesn’t make a lot of difference — unless for some weird reason you’re shooting IR under fluorescent light, then avoid the 830nm.
-I can’t imagine why anyone would do that, but I know for certain if I don’t mention it somebody will.
+5) Truth is, unless you are waaayyyyy into this, it doesn’t make a lot of difference—unless for some weird reason you’re shooting IR under fluorescent light, then avoid the 830nm.
+I can’t imagine why anyone would do that, but I know for certain if I don’t mention it, somebody will.

 Are we out of stock?If you don't see exactly what you're looking for and that makes you sad, please give us a shout.
 We might have good news for you.
 Here's a link to our contact form.

 We offer a 3-day inspection period on all sales, during which time you may return the item for a refund of the purchase price, not including shipping.